 The economic analysis comprised a cost-effectiveness analysis and budget impact analysis, the results of which are detailed below.
+The analysis assumed that the uptake of CRP would remain high over the longer term.
 The annual number of CRP tests carried out in the primary care setting was estimated at 1.3 million (95% CI: 1.1 to 1.5 million).
 Under usual care there are an estimated 2.4 million antibiotic prescriptions each year associated with acute RTIs.
 With GP CRP that would fall to 1.8 million per annum, and with the combined GP CRP and communication training that would fall to an estimated 1.2 million per annum.